idrisr/notes/git/git.md

 #### --hard
 Resets the index and working tree.
 Any changes to tracked files in the working tree since <commit> are discarded.

+#### index
+The index is a single, large, binary file in `<baseOfRepo>/.git/index`, which lists all files in the current branch, their sha1 checksums, time stamps and the file name -- it is not another directory with a copy of files in it.

+#### working tree / workspace
+the workspace is the directory tree of (source) files that you see and edit.